 ANTI-THEFT STATEMENT

-The Montana Food Bank Network has zero-tolerance for theft and if a volunteer is found to be stealing they will be dismissed immediately and potentially prosecuted.
-Theft is “taking anything not given to me directly by the Montana Food Bank Network’s executive director or staff.”
+MFBN has zero-tolerance for theft and if a volunteer is found to be stealing they will be dismissed immediately and potentially prosecuted.
+Theft is “taking anything not given to me directly by the Montana Food Bank Network’s Executive Director or staff.”

 REMEMBER TO RECORD YOUR VOLUNTEER TIME

-It is very important for each volunteer to be responsible for recording their volunteer instances in the sign-in book.
-Many of the grants that the Network applies for require accurate statistics on volunteer participation.
-The sign-in book is located across from the front desk.
-When arriving for the day, simply record your name, volunteer type (warehouse, office, community service, food drive, etc.), and arrival time, and when you leave for the day, record your departure time.
+It is very important for each volunteer to be responsible for recording their volunteer hours on the sign-in sheet.
+Many of the grants that MFBN applies for require accurate statistics on volunteer participation.
+The sign-in sheet is kept on the front desk.
+When arriving for the day, simply record your name and arrival time, and when you leave for the day, record your departure time.

 WHAT TO DO IF YOU CAN’T MAKE IT IN

-Please advise the Volunteer Coordinator if you are not able to make it in for your scheduled volunteer time for any reason.
-This process allows time for the Volunteer Coordinator to try to fill your spot and relieves our worries when a dedicated Volunteer doesn’t arrive.
+Please cancel your shift on Golden if you are not able to make it in for your scheduled volunteer time for any reason.
+This allows time for the Volunteer Coordinator to try to fill your spot and relieves our worries when a dedicated Volunteer doesn’t arrive.
+Groups who signed up directly through the Volunteer Coordinator should notify her if they can’t make it.

-*Please also inform the Volunteer Coordinator if your group has grown so we can plan accordingly*
+*Please also inform the Volunteer Coordinator if your group size has changed so we can plan accordingly*

 ALCOHOL, NARCOTICS, AND WEAPONS ARE PROHIBITED